XingyuZhou989/MobiHoc-2019/awards.md

 group: Conference

 awards:
-  - type: Best Paper Award
+  - type: Best Paper Award sponsored by ACM Europe Council
     papers:

     - title: "Barracuda: Theoretical Analysis of the Power of l-polling in Proof-of-Stake Blockchains"